psamsotha/codecommit-playground/README.md

-## AWS Elastic Beanstalk Java SE with Jersey
+## Project to play around with AWS CodeCommit/CodeDeploy/CodePipeline

 ### Directions